 The 1960 season ended early for Grant, and it ended with a loud thud, the result of an ugly incident.
 On September 16 the Indians were at home getting ready to play the Kansas City Athletics.
 Before the game, as the National Anthem was being played, Grant got into an altercation with bullpen coach Ted Wilks.
 “I was standing in the bullpen, singing along with the National Anthem as I always do,” explained Mudcat.
 “When it got to that part ‘home of the brave and land of the free’ I sang something like ‘this land is not so free.
 I can’t even go to Mississippi.’
 It was something like that and I sang it in fun.
 Wilks heard me and called me a name.
 I got so mad I couldn’t hold myself back.
 I told him that Texas is worse than Russia (Wilks is from Texas).
 Then I walked straight into the clubhouse.”

 Grant dressed and left the park without telling manager Jimmy Dykes, who had no idea what had happened.
 Dykes suspended Grant for the rest of the season without pay, which Grant was in agreement with.
 “Jim called me after the game and told me he had made a big mistake,” said Dykes.
 “I said ‘Yes you did and there’s nothing I can do about it now.
 The suspension sticks.’”
 Wilks apologized for his remarks, which Grant refused to acknowledge.
 “I’m sick of hearing remarks about colored people.
 I don’t have to stand there and take it,” said Grant.
-Wilks was demoted to the Indians’ minor league system the next year.
+Wilks coached for the Kansas City Athletics the next year.

 With Dykes in charge, Grant finally found some stability in his career in 1961.
 Unlike being shuttled between the starting rotation and the bullpen, Dykes inserted Grant as a starter for all 35 games that he appeared in.
 Mudcat responded with his best season to date, leading the team in wins (15), complete games (11), innings pitched (244.2), and shutouts (three), and was second in strikeouts (146).
 He won six straight starts from May 15 to June 7, and finished 11-0 all-time at Griffith Stadium.
 “I figured this was my fourth year with the team and if I was going to have a good season, this should be it,” said Mudcat after the season.
 “When did I realize that I had won a steady job?
 I still haven’t come to the point of saying to myself ‘I’m a starting pitcher.’
 We fellows who are starting now can take nothing for granted.
 Some of those fellows in the bullpen can replace us.”